 Computer Science Research Seminar

-The Computer Science Research Seminar provides a research forum for doctoral students and faculties of the Doctoral Program in Computer Science as well as other people who are interested in this seminar.
+The Computer Science Research Seminar provides a research forum for doctoral students and faculties of the Doctoral Program in Computer Science.
 The seminar consists of research talks by doctoral students and invited talks by guest speakers, both given in English.
 All participants are encouraged to discuss the talk topics.
 All students and faculty members of the degree program are warmly welcomed to join the seminar.
-Also, participation of other people is most welcome.

-Doctoral students can obtain the credits of the elective course "Computer Science Seminar B" (0BLD506, 2 credits) by attending the seminar and giving a talk in it (registration in the TWINS system is required).
+Doctoral students can obtain the credits of the elective course "Computer Science Seminar B" (0BLD506, 2 credits) or "Computer Science Seminar Bs" (0BLD511, 1 credit, for students enrolled in October) by attending the seminar and giving a talk in it (registration in the TWINS system is required).

 - Dates, time and room